 As a result of the confusion, the appellation pashmina is not recognized as a separate fiber in the United States.
 Therefore, you will not find shawls labeled as “100 percent pashmina” — even if it were, in fact, pashmina.
 Instead, it might be labeled “100 percent cashmere” or, “100 percent new wool.”

-Note: Pralad Kandel, owner of Quality Pashmina in Nepal, further explains that the fibers being very absorbent, the dyes take easily and deeply, and that every shawl has its own characteristics.
+Pralad Kandel, owner of Quality Pashmina in Nepal, further explains that the fibers being very absorbent, the dyes take easily and deeply, and that every shawl has its own characteristics.
+As for the best way to wash pashmina/cashmere, use a mild detergent such as baby shampoo!

-- Much to my surprise, cashmere shawls with a paisley design and in a pashmina/silk blend were not cheaper in India (or at duty-free shops) than in the U.S. Some specialized websites advertise real pashmina for just over $50.
+- Much to my surprise, cashmere shawls with a paisley design and in a pashmina/silk blend were not cheaper in India (or at duty-free shops) than in the United States.
+Some specialized websites advertise real pashmina for just over $50.
 There’s a lesson here: Do your homework!

 - Other cashmere products are scarves, stoles, wraps, mufflers, blankets, and clothing.